MicrosoftDocs/well-architected/well-architected/operational-excellence/enable-automation.md

 ### Configuration management

 [**Azure Automanage State Configuration**](/azure/automation/automation-dsc-overview) is a DSC management tool built on top of Azure Policy that performs as an orchestration tool.
-Using a VM extension, you can directly apply pre-defined configuration updates to individual VMs or groups of VMs as defined within Azure Policy.
+Using a VM extension, you can directly apply predefined configuration updates to individual VMs or groups of VMs as defined within Azure Policy.

 [**Azure App Configuration**](/azure/azure-app-configuration/overview) provides a service to centrally manage application settings and feature flags.
 It works with Azure Key Vault to let you securely manage a wide variety of application configurations across your environment.